rohanmahy/ietf-drafts/mahy-mimi-identity/draft-mahy-mimi-identity.md

 In some communities, it may be appropriate to make assertions about IM identity by relying on a web of trust.
 The following specific example of this general method is used by the OMEMO community and proposed in [].
+This document does not take any position on the specifics of the proposal, but uses it to illustrate a concrete implementation of a web of trust involving IM identifiers.

-It uses a web of trust with cross signing as follows:
+The example uses a web of trust with cross signing as follows:

-Each user has a master key.
+- Each user (Alice and Bob) has a master key.
-Alice's master key signs exactly two keys: Alice's device-signing key (which then signs her own device keys), and Alice's user-signing key (which can sign the master key of other users).
+- Alice's master key signs exactly two keys:
+    * Alice's device-signing key (which then signs her own device keys), and
+    * Alice's user-signing key (which can sign the master key of other users).

-The advantage of this approach is that if Alice's and Bob's keys, implementations, and devices are not compromised there is no way the infrastructure can forge a key for Alice or Bob and insert an eavesdropper or active attacker.
+The advantage of this approach is that if Alice's and Bob's keys, implementations, and devices are not compromised, there is no way the infrastructure can forge a key for Alice or Bob and insert an eavesdropper or active attacker.
-The disadvantages of this approach are that this requires Alice's device-singing key to be available any time
+The disadvantages of this approach are that this requires Alice's device-signing key to be available any time
 Alice wants to add a new device, and Alice's user-signing key to be available anytime she wants to add a new user to her web of trust.
 This could either make those operations inconvenient and/or unnecessarily expose either or both of those